 Middle School: Mrs. Theresa Pugliese : firstname.lastname@example.org

-Travel Advisories: Will your student leave the tri-state area over the break?
-During the holiday season, the CDC and Governor Murphy have encouraged us all to limit travel whenever possible and to keep celebrations to immediate family members.
-However, in the event your family is traveling outside the immediate region (New York, Connecticut, Pennsylvania, and Delaware), please plan to have your student quarantine for 10 days.
+Travel Advisories: Just a reminder that if your family traveled outside the immediate region (New York, Connecticut, Pennsylvania, and Delaware), please plan to have your student quarantine for 10 days.

 Students are able to attend all of their classes virtually during that time, even if they are in the hybrid model.
 In the event your child will be quarantining and attending school virtually during that time, please notify your child’s counselor.
 Please do not hesitate to contact our school nurse with any questions regarding the quarantine process.
 A link to travel advisories is included below:

 Health & Safety Reminders: